egeulgen/pathfindR/cran-comments.md

     data      1.5Mb
     extdata   9.5Mb

   The data in the directory "extdata" are protein-protein interaction networks, which are needed to run the active subnetwork search and other functions, so we could not eliminate those oversized files.
 The data in the data directory are example input and output, and individual gene sets.
 Since the gene sets are necessary for gene set enrichment analyses, we could not eliminate these files.
 The data in the directory contain example inputs and outputs as well as data used by functions.
-Therefore, we could eliminate these files either.
+Therefore, we could not eliminate these files either.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.